Kunčice pod Ondřejníkem: Sights

-The most valuable monument is the Church of Saints Procopius and Barbara.
+The most valuable monument of the municipality is the Church of Saints Procopius and Barbara.
 It is a wooden church from the end of the 17th century.
 It was relocated here from Subcarpathian Rus in 1931.

-The second landmark is the Church of Saint Mary Magdalene.
+The second notable landmark is the Church of Saint Mary Magdalene.
 It was built in 1812–1814 on the site of an older wooden church.
 The tower was added in 1854.